Location of BLIS lamp

 BLIS is a driver aid intended to give a warning of:

 - quickly approaching vehicles in the left and right lanes closest to the car.

 - your car is overtaken by other vehicles

-- another vehicle is quickly approaching your car.
+- another vehicle is approaching your own car at speed.

-When BLIS detects a vehicle in Zone 1 or a quickly approaching vehicle in Zone 2, the indicator lamp on the door mirror on the affected side illuminates with a constant glow.
+When BLIS detects a vehicle in Zone 1 or a quickly approaching vehicle in Zone 2, the indicator lamp on the door mirror on the right or left illuminates with a constant glow.
 If the driver activates the direction indicator on the same side as the warning, the indicator lamp will change over from a constant glow to flashing with a more intense light.

 If passing vehicles drive more than 15 km/h (9 mph) faster than the driver's vehicle, BLIS will not react.

 The lamp illuminates on the side of the car where the system has detected the vehicle.
 If the car is overtaken on both sides at the same time then both lamps illuminate.